Shimataka/computational-ops/.docs/01_README_en.md

 ## Overview

-ComputationalOps is an enterprise-grade computational workflow management system designed for high-performance computing environments.
+- ComputationalOps is an enterprise-grade computational workflow management system designed for high-performance computing (HPC) environments.
 It provides robust job management, dependency tracking, and visualization capabilities while maintaining strict security standards for internal use.

+- It applies the pipeline management, version management, and visualization features established in DevOps and MLOps to HPC environments.
+   1. HPC job delivery
+   2. Process driven optimization

 ## Core Features